radiantearth/stac-psc/README.md

 This document describes how the STAC (SpatioTemporal Asset Catalog) Project Steering Committee makes decisions on STAC and STAC API project issues.
 STAC is concerned with both the [stac-spec](https://github.com/radiantearth/stac-spec) and [stac-api-spec](https://github.com/radiantearth/stac-api-spec) repositories.

 In brief the committee votes on proposals on <https://github.com/radiantearth/stac-psc/issues>.
-Proposals are available for review for at least two business days, and a single veto is sufficient to delay progress though ultimately a majority of members can pass a proposal.
+Proposals are available for review for at least five business days, and a single veto is sufficient to delay progress though ultimately a majority of members can pass a proposal.

 ## Members